slf279/backend/README.md

     main.py
     app/
         __init__.py
+        auth.py
+        data_access.py
         models.py
         routes.py
-        templates/
-        static/

     instance/
-        config.py
+        config.json
+        password.txt
+    example_config.json
+    ...

+The executable for the app will go in the `main.py` file.
+This is the file that should be run by the Flask development server or a WSGI or UWSGI application.

+The non-executable library file will go in the app folder. `init.py` contains the app factory and handles all of the configuration loading. `auth.py` contains the logic that will limit API access and tracks login state.  `data_access.py` contains all code that will interact with nonvolatile storage (database and file system) during application execution. `models.py` contains the data and service provider models for the application. `routes.py` contains the code that directly deals with requests at certain URL routes.

+All files that will change based on where the app is run will go in the `instance` folder.
+This includes app configuration values in the `config.json` file.
+That file will need to be written by the user.
+All fields present in `example_config.json` must be included.
+A hash of the master password using Argon2id must be included in the `password.txt` file.
+The file `set_password.py` was written for this purpose and can be used as follows:

+    python set_password.py [password]

+The `init_schema.sql` file will be used in the initial setup and structure of the database.
+It should be run before the app is deployed.

-All of the source code will go in the `app` folder.
+All of the dependencies for the project are in the `requirements.txt` file.

-All of the configuration files should go in the `instance` folder.
-It should contain a `config.py` file that defines all of the environment-dependent variables that our application will need to run.
-It should never be added to source control.
-It will contain things like the server's secret key, database usernames and passwords, and whether or not the app is running in a production environment.
-An example config is provided in `example_config.py`.
-It has all of the variables that the server will need to run.

 # Running the for development
 First, make sure all dependencies are installed.

-    pipenv install --dev
+    pip install -r requirements.txt

 Then, set the environment variables for the Flask development server.

-    export FLASK_APP=app
+    export FLASK_APP=main
     export FLASK_ENV=development

 Lastly, run the app.

-    pipenv run python -m flask run
+    python -m flask run

 In development mode, the Flask development server will reload automatically when your code changes.